-Step 2: When winterizing, remove the cap and attach the hose to the water hose fitting on the tee.
-Put the other end into a gallon of non-toxic, RV-type antifreeze.

-- Step 3: Turn on one pump to fill and pump until antifreeze comes out the thru-hull.
-Then shut off. - Step 4: Repeat on all pumps. - Step 5: After placing antifreeze in all three pumps, turn all pumps to fill and pump anti-freeze into the tanks and/or bags.
+- Step 1: Locate the shut-off valve. - Step 2: Remove the winterization cap immediately adjacent to the shut-off valve.
+Attach a water hose to the "T" and place the other end in a gallon of non-toxic, RV-type anti-freeze. - Step 3: Turn on one pump to fill and pump until anti-freeze comes out the thru-hull.
+Then shut off. - Step 4: Repeat on all pumps. - Step 5: After placing anti-freeze in all three pumps, turn all pumps to fill and pump anti-freeze into the tanks and/or bags.